trumpetx/GetHead/README.md

 https://github.com/Pizzahawaiii/PizzaWorldBuffs.git

+note: PWB requires that you set the logout with each session and it does not work with the Zandalar buff.
+If you need either of those features (always on logout or ZG buff) then this addon might be useful insteaed of or in addition to PWB.

 # Overview
 This addon will log out a character if they receive a "Fresh" Rallying Cry of the Dragonslayer or Spirit of Zandalar buff to assist in optimal AFK world buff acquisition uptime.